venky348/language-vis-app/README.md

 fig = go.Figure(data=[go.Surface(z=z)])
 ```

-## Demo Recording

-Watch the full demo here: [https://youtu.be/Y3XCqwzFXg0](https://youtu.be/Y3XCqwzFXg0)

-The video demonstrates:
-- Python static and interactive
-- R static and interactive
-- Python 3D visualization
-- (Optional) R 3D visualization using Plotly

 ## Repo Notes

 - Output files (.py, .R, .png, .html) are temporarily saved and used for rendering
 - Visualization logic is isolated per language
 - Sandbox execution is implemented securely

-## Status: COMPLETE

-- All core features
-- All required chart types
-- Fully responsive and styled
-- Clean repo and ready to share

 ## Overview of Design and Tools Used